Advertisement

 Some people who have uterine fibroids don’t experience any symptoms, but others will.
 “Because they are disrupting the muscle around the uterus, fibroids can cause pain and heavy periods, and can get large enough to impact the bladder or rectum,” Lethem adds.
 Pelvic pain or lower back pain that’s achy and sometimes sharp may accompany fibroids.
 Pain during sex is also typical.

 If you’re not experiencing any symptoms, you may not need treatment.
 For more mild pain, over-the-counter pain relievers can help.
 If pain or other symptoms are interfering with your daily life, talk to your HCP.
-To help reduce pain and heavy bleeding, you may be prescribed birth control pills, a hormonal IUD, or a hormonal contraceptive injection.
-Your HCP may also prescribe a GnRH antagonist or agonist either on its own or with estradiol, a type of estrogen.
+To help reduce pain and heavy bleeding, you may be prescribed birth control pills, an IUD, or a contraceptive injection.
+Your HCP may also prescribe medications that work on your hormones.

-If your symptoms are severe, your HCP may recommend certain procedures, like uterine artery embolization or a myomectomy, to remove the fibroids.
+If your symptoms are severe, your HCP may recommend a surgical procedure to remove the fibroids.
 Myomectomies are usually recommended for those who want to become pregnant.
+This is a surgery that cuts out the fibroids but does not remove the uterus.
 New fibroids can still form after this surgery, though.
 If your fibroids are extremely large or other treatments haven’t worked, a hysterectomy may be recommended.

 a pregnant person standing with another person who is standing behind them and placing hands on their stomach